-Variable plant to 1 ft. high, 2 ft. wide,with gray-green, narrow to oval leaves.
+Variable plant to 1 ft. high and 2 ft. wide, with gray-green, narrow to oval leaves.
 White to lilac flowers in late spring, early summer.
 Low edging for flower, vegetable, or herb garden.
 Good container plant.
-Use leaves fresh or dried for seasoning fish, shellfish, poultry stuffing, soups, vegetables.
+Use leaves fresh or dried for seasoning fish, shellfish, poultry stuffing, soups, or vegetables.

 European native for rock gardens or naturalizing.
 In bulb and leaf, resembles small hyacinth, but 10-i...

 Grows to 2 ft. tall.
 Smooth deep green leaves with yellow variegation have a spicy apple fragrance and...

 Rushlike survivor of the Carboniferous Age in Europe and North America.
 This is the most common specie...